NANOBIOTIX Announces First Patient Randomized in the United States in Global Phase 3 Pivotal Trial Evaluating Radioenhancer NBTXR3 in Head and Neck Cancer

 - Phase 3 futility analysis expected in 2H 2023, with interim Phase 3 data expected in 2H 2024

-/EIN News/ -- PARIS and CAMBRIDGE, Mass., Dec.
-27, 2022 (GLOBE NEWSWIRE) -- NANOBIOTIX (Euronext : NANO –– NASDAQ: NBTX – the ‘‘Company’’), a late-clinical stage biotechnology company pioneering physics-based approaches to expand treatment possibilities for patients with cancer, today announced the first patient in the United States has been randomized in NANORAY-312, a global Phase 3 registrational trial evaluating NBTXR3 for the treatment of elderly patients with locally advanced head and neck squamous cell carcinoma (“LA-HNSCC”) who are ineligible for platinum-based chemotherapy.
+PARIS and CAMBRIDGE, Mass., Dec.
+27, 2022 (GLOBE NEWSWIRE) -- NANOBIOTIX NBTX, a late-clinical stage biotechnology company pioneering physics-based approaches to expand treatment possibilities for patients with cancer, today announced the first patient in the United States has been randomized in NANORAY-312, a global Phase 3 registrational trial evaluating NBTXR3 for the treatment of elderly patients with locally advanced head and neck squamous cell carcinoma ("LA-HNSCC") who are ineligible for platinum-based chemotherapy.
 NBTXR3 activated by radiotherapy will be evaluated alone or in combination with cetuximab.
 NBTXR3 is a potentially first-in-class radioenhancer with broad application across solid tumors, with prioritized focus in head and neck cancer.

 "Our pivotal, global Phase 3 NANORAY-312 trial for lead candidate NBTXR3 continues to build momentum with sites now active in the United States, Europe and Asia," said Laurent Levy, co-founder of Nanobiotix and chairman of the executive board.
 "NANORAY-312 is the first of our prioritized registrational trials in head and neck cancer and is designed to prove that our innovation can make a difference for elderly patients around the world, a growing patient population with high unmet medical need.
 We believe data on survival and anti-tumoral response in our proof-of-concept Phase 1 Study 102 continue to support the potential of NBTXR3 as a single agent activated by radiotherapy for the treatment of elderly patients with head and neck cancer and we look forward to reporting additional milestones from our head and neck cancer franchise studies in 2023."